 Chained channel-program scheduling consists of joining the channel programs before execution and disconnecting and posting the channel programs after execution.
 Joining is performed by the end-of-block routines; disconnecting and posting is performed by appendages.
 (For a description of the disconnecting process, refer to the program controlled interruption (PCI) and channel-end appendages.)
 The IOB constructed by the OPEN executor when chained channel-program scheduling is used differs from the IOB used in normal channel-program scheduling.
 These differences are illustrated in Figure 6 and tabulated in Figure 8 on page 49.

-When QSAM is used, the address is that of the ECB in the SAM prefix; when BSAM is used the address is that of the ECB in the QSAM or BSAM is used. data event control block (DECB).
+the ECB in the SAM prefix; when BSAM is used the address is that of the ECB in the QSAM or BSAM is used.

+data event control block (DECB).